Caring for your dog during the COVID pandemic

 In this guide we cover issues such as how to make sure your dog continues to get the exercise they need, what to do if they need to see a vet, and how to keep up with your puppy’s socialisation and training schedule.
 We have also included some things that you might want to think about regarding your dog’s care in the event of you or a family member being told to self-isolate.

 The rules about what you can and can’t do may be different in England, Wales, Scotland and Northern Ireland, so you should check out what restrictions apply where you live and what action you need to take.

 Can I get a puppy or dog during the pandemic?

+This is possible, provided you comply with national COVID restrictions.
 If you are interested in rehoming a dog, check to see which of the rescue centres are currently rehoming animals and follow their advice.
-You won’t be able to visit a rescue centre in person and local rehoming opportunities will need to be prioritised to avoid long journeys.
+You may not be able to visit a rescue centre in person, and local rehoming opportunities should be prioritised to avoid long journeys.

 If you are due to pick up your new puppy from a breeder, the guidelines state that breeders can transport puppies to their new home.
 However, journey times must be kept to a minimum and social distancing measures during handover must be maintained.

 A boom in puppy purchases during the pandemic has affected prices across many industries, particularly the cost of dogs.
 This high demand has also led to many people being scammed when buying a puppy.

 Can I exercise my dog during the pandemic?